 Graft versus host disease can present early/acute (<100 days) or late/chronic (>100 days) post-allogeneic hematopoietic stem cell transplantation and is one of the major complications of this treatment.
 The skin, gastrointestinal tract (especially small bowel), and liver are the principal affected organs.
 Effects on the gastrointestinal tract are the most commonly described in the radiology literature.

-End-organ damage is the result of recipient's immune system (mainly antigen presenting cells) interacting with donor T-cell, leading to the latter's activation with a resultant cell-mediated and inflammatory cascade 8.
+End-organ damage is the result of recipient's immune system (mainly antigen presenting cells) interacting with donor T-cells, leading to the latter's activation with a resultant cell-mediated and inflammatory cascade 8.
 The pathophysiology of chronic GvHD is not well understood.

 Radiographic features